aviralchharia/Brain-Tumor-Detection-with-VGG-16-Transfer-Learning/README.md

-# Brain Tumor Classification with Deep Neural Networks
+# Brain Tumor Detection with VGG-16 CNN Transfer Learning

 Aim of the project is to use Computer Vision techniques of Deep Learning to correctly identify & map Brain Tumor for assistance in Robotic Surgery.